Print Friendly

 Committee study guarantees a fair and impartial hearing upon each bill before committee members vote upon its merits and then determine whether or not it should be sent out to the Senate or House for consideration by the entire body.
 Much of the decision-making and evaluation of bills, or proposed laws, is done by committees.
 Usually the respective houses will follow the recommendations of its committees.
 However, the members who support or oppose bills will often speak on controversial measures in an attempt to influence the final vote by the entire House or Senate.

-The members are seated at desks facing the Speaker or President.
+The members are seated at desks facing the Speaker of the House or President of the Senate.
 Their desks have microphones to be used when addressing the session.
 When members wish to address the House, they request recognition from the presiding officer.

 Senate and House Staff